waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Gym Guide: The Gym Leader is BUGSY.
 His Bug POKéMON are weak to Fire and Flying-type moves.
 - **Puzzle Solution:** The gym puzzle involves finding two hidden floor switches.
 The first, located on the path to the right-side trainer, makes a new trainer appear on the left side.
 The second, on the path to the left-side trainer, makes another new trainer appear.
 The path to these trainers is not blocked by the Twins in the middle; it is possible to walk around the bottom of the gym.
 Defeating all trainers is not required to reach Bugsy.

-# Self-Assessment Lessons (Turn 4048)
-- **Location Verification:** I must ALWAYS verify my current map ID and (x, y) coordinates in the Game State Information before making any navigational plans, tool calls, or creating map markers.
-My internal sense of location is fallible and has led to critical errors.
-- **Trust Tools Over Assumptions:** When a trusted tool (like `find_path`) reports a failure, I must assume my own understanding of the game state is wrong, not the tool.
-I will immediately re-evaluate my root hypothesis about the map layout or accessibility.
-- **Immediate Maintenance:** All data hygiene (marker cleanup) and tool maintenance (fixing bugs, ensuring consistency) tasks must be performed in the immediate turn they are identified.
-Deferring these tasks creates cascading failures.

 # Puzzle Mechanics
 - **Herding Puzzles:** Interacting with an object (like the Farfetch'd) from an adjacent tile can trigger movement along a complex, pre-determined path, not just simple repulsion.
 The direction of approach is the key trigger.
 - **Visual Path Verification:** Before executing a move, I must visually confirm the path on the ASCII map and game screen to avoid simple navigational errors like walking into walls.
 This supplements tool-based pathfinding.

-# Strategic Lessons
-- **Tool Debugging Priority:** When a core tool like a pathfinder fails, debugging it becomes the absolute highest priority, superseding all gameplay goals.
-A systematic approach is required: 1.
-Confirm the tool is the problem, not a misunderstanding of the map (e.g., by testing a path manually).
-2. Add targeted logging to trace execution and understand the algorithm's decision process.
-3. Analyze logs to form a specific hypothesis about the bug before attempting a fix.
-Do not blindly refactor or revert without evidence.

-# Tile Mechanics
-- **BUOY**: An object found in water.
-Appears to be impassable, functioning like a WALL tile within a WATER area.

-# Strategic Lessons
-- **The Tool is the Ground Truth:** My visual interpretation of the map is fallible.
-The pathfinding tool's analysis of the map data is the source of truth.
-If the tool reports 'No path found', I must immediately discard my own hypothesis that a path exists and instead operate under the assumption the tool is correct.
-My first step should be to find the obstacle on the map that proves the tool right, not to debug the tool.
-I have now wasted over a dozen turns violating this principle.

-# Strategic Lessons
-- **The Tool is the Ground Truth:** My visual interpretation of the map is fallible.
-The pathfinding tool's analysis of the map data is the source of truth.
-If the tool reports 'No path found', I must immediately discard my own hypothesis that a path exists and instead operate under the assumption the tool is correct.
-My first step should be to find the obstacle on the map that proves the tool right, not to debug the tool.
-I have now wasted over a dozen turns violating this principle.